mac-can/KvaserCAN-SwiftCAN/README.md

 MacCAN-KvaserCAN is dual-licensed under the terms of the BSD 2-Clause "Simplified" License and under the terms of the GNU General Public License v3.0 (or any later version).
-The terms of the GNU General Public License v3.0 (or any later version) apply to this work, see above.
+The terms of the GNU General Public License v3.0 (or any later version) apply to this program, see above.

 ### Trademarks